International Women’s Day is a global celebration of women and an annual focal point in the movement for women’s rights.

 Each member of our team is dedicated to providing a personal service.

 Our staff will get to know your name.
-They will listen carefully to your fertility history, and they will tailor a treatment plan to your personal circumstances.
+They will listen carefully to your fertility history, and they will tailor a treatment plan for your circumstances.

 Or you can book a free 1-2-1.
-This is a non-medical appointment where you can explore treatment with us, tour our clinic and get to know a little bit more about our personal approach.
+This is a non-medical appointment where you can explore treatment with us, and get to know a little bit more about our personal approach.